LGBTQ history in Chile

-LGBT history in Chile encompasses a broad history of related to gender and sexuality within the country of Chile.
+LGBT history in Chile encompasses a broad history related to gender and sexuality within the country of Chile.
 Oftentimes this history has been informed by the diverse forms of governments that have existed within Chile, including colonialism, military dictatorship, and democracy.
 Global events like the AIDS epidemic also had an impact on Chilean LGBT history.
 There are also multicultural elements with the different cultural perceptions of gender and sexuality from indigenous groups and Spanish influence.

 Precolonial

-There is documentation of an Andean concept called tinkuy, which refers to the union of complimentary binaries through meditation.
+There is documentation of an Andean concept called tinkuy, which refers to the union of complementary binaries through meditation.
 Andean cultures also participated in same-sex relationships, which would later be used by Spanish colonizers as justification for imperialism.
 This typically came from a more complex perception of gender and relations by indigenous people being reduced to sodomy and therefore condemned by conquistadors.
 The Mapuche also had machi weye, which were co-gender specialists, typically with alternative sexualities.
 Further information on gender and sexuality within indigenous communities is difficult to find due to the fact that most documentation comes from Europeans, but it is at least known that indigenous peoples' conception of gender and sexuality were different to that of the Spanish settlers.

 20th century

 State repression

 Unlike some tolerance lived in some aristocratic areas, most of the country manifested a strong rejection of homosexuality.
 While sodomy was already criminalized in the Penal Code, the arrival of Carlos Ibáñez del Campo to power in 1927 deepened the policies of persecution against gay people.

-Ibanez's dictatorship was characterized by strong repression of his opponents, many of whom were killed by paramilitary groups.
-While there is no evidence that actually had been made, within the practices that the government of Ibáñez del Campo terrorized the detainees were those of "fondeamiento" which consisted of throwing political opponents from ships at sea with a weight bound in his legs, so that quickly sink.
-Ibáñez del Campo, who was deeply homophobic -according to some, because his son Carlos was gay-, executed a series of raids and arrests against homosexuals.
-On many occasions, but has never been proven, it was mentioned that the government of Ibáñez made several arrest raids against gay people in Santiago, which have been subsequently sent to ships in Valparaíso to be executed by "fondeamiento".

-What is effective is that several of those arrested for sodomy were sent to the port of Pisagua, in the north, where a kind of concentration camp for gay people was established, which not only was conducted by Ibáñez del Campo, but also by his successors, existing certain of these policies until 1941, during the government of Pedro Aguirre Cerda.
-Pisagua, a town surrounded by high mountains and the ocean, at the time suffered a mass exodus of its inhabitants, so that it became a perfect fit for the jailing of several people that were persecuted, practice that would later be continued by Gabriel González Videla and Augusto Pinochet against his political opponents.